 A timeline of key events in Mali since France two months ago intervened in its former colony to wrest control of the country's north from Islamist fighters.

 - 11: France launches its operation Serval, aimed at halting the advance of armed Islamists and supporting Malian government troops, a day after Islamists captured the government-held central town of Konna, saying they will push further south towards the capital Bamako.

 - 14: Rebels abandon key northern bases but seize the town of Diabaly in government-held territory, 400 kilometres (250 miles) north of Bamako, vowing to "strike at the heart of France".

 - 15: France engages ground troops for the first time.

-- 16: Islamists take dozens of foreign workers hostage at a gas site in Algeria's remote southeastern desert, in an attack they say is to avenge France's intervention in Mali.
+- 16: The crisis takes on a new dimension, when Islamists take hundreds of Algerian and foreign workers hostage at a gas site in Algeria's remote southeastern desert, in an attack they say is to avenge France's intervention in Mali.